USING GIS

 Geographic Information Systems (GIS) are computer systems used for storing, analyzing, and displaying spatial data.
 They allow researchers to visualize and investigate relationships between various geographic features, such as land, elevation, and vegetation cover.

 In avian research and conservation, GIS is a powerful tool for studying bird distributions, population densities, home range characteristics, and habitat quality.
-With GIS we can map where birds are most active, home range sizes and overlap, and where birds build nests.
+With GIS we can map home range sizes and the species distribution and range.
 We can better visualize the types of habitat where birds are most successful and locations of food sources and endangered/rare plants used by native birds.

 GIS is very helpful for creating colorful and clear visual illustrations of our work for seminars, posters, and public outreach programs.
 It is a big improvement in clarity and accuracy over hand drawn maps, which were the norm prior to the advent of GIS.